tessgi/TessGiWebsite/content/pages/the-mission/operations.md

 * Schematic of maneuvers and encounters leading to the final TESS orbit (light blue).
 The observatory orbits with a period of 13.7 days in a 2:1 resonance with the Moon.
 PLEA and PLEP are the post-lunar-encounter-apogee and -perigee, respectively.
 Image Credit: Ricker et al. 2015*
 <br/>

 The final orbit is elliptical with a period of 13.7 days and nominal perigee and apogee of 17 Earth radii and 59 Earth radii, respectively.
 The orbit places the spacecraft in a 2:1 resonance with the Moon and is inclined with respect to the Ecliptic plane.
 This avoids lengthy eclipses of the Earth and Moon through the FOV.
 The large apogee and perigee keep the spacecraft above the Earth’s radiation belts and provide a nearly constant thermal environment for the stable -75 degrees C operation of the CCDs.
 The orbit is operationally stable due to the Moon leading or lagging the apogee by about 90 degrees, effectively averaging out lunar perturbations.
 The period and semi-major axis are relatively stable, with long term inclination and eccentricity exchanges over periods of 8-12 years.
 There are additional short term perturbations caused by the Sun with a period of 6 months.
 The TESS high earth orbit is stable for decades or longer and requires no propulsion for station-keeping.

-TESS data are returned to Earth during each orbital perigee using the Deep Space Network.
+At the  TESS  orbit perigee (17 Earth radii), science operations are interrupted for no more than 16 h to point TESS’s antenna toward Earth, downlink data, and resume observing.
+This timeframe includes the nominal 4-h period for Ka-band science data downlink using NASA’s Deep Space Network (DSN).
+Occasionally during this period, TESS will also use its hydrazine thrusters to unload angular momentum built up from solar photon pressure.

 ## Field of view